oroinc/documentation/user_guide/data_management_grids.rst

 Change Sorting
 ^^^^^^^^^^^^^^

-Be default the grids are sorted by the first column in the ascending order.
-You can change the sorting by any field and in any order - it is enough to click the column header.
+Be default, grids are sorted in ascending order by the first column.
+You can sort them by any field and in any order - it is enough to click the column header.
 An upward or downward looking arrow will appear by the column name.

 .. _user-guide-ui-components-grid-customized: